instant-labs/instant-bandit/pages/docs/usage/authoring-experiments.md

   - This includes the fallback `default` when no experiment is active
   - Probabilities are computed on the server based on the metrics and via the [MAB](../internals/multi-armed-bandits.md)
   - Probabilities are injected in the site JSON by the server
-  - New users will see 1 variant from the active experiment
+  - New visitors will see 1 variant from the active experiment
   - That "selected" variant is sampled randomly using those probabilities
-  - Returning users see the initial variant that was "selected" for them on their first visit
+  - Returning visitors see the initial variant that was "selected" for them on their first visit

 ## InstantBandit and Friends
 `InstantBandit` itself doesn't actually deal with presentation, other than hiding its children until it's initialized, and carefully rendering them in one pass when ready to go.

-The act of hiding or showing the correct variants for a user is done by two helper components: `Variant` and `Default`.
+The act of hiding or showing the correct variants for a visitor is done by two helper components: `Variant` and `Default`.

 When the component initializes, it will cause any `Variant` and `Default` components to mount.
-At that time, they will decide whether or not to display their children, based on the current experiment and variant selected for the user.
+At that time, they will decide whether or not to display their children, based on the current experiment and variant selected for the visitor.

 ## Visibility Rules